meain/bridge/docs/abstract.md

 The frontend will be developed initially on `pug`, `stylus` and `coffescript`  which will be precompiled to `html`, `css` and `javascript` for delivery.
 We will be using an `SQL` database to store and retrieve data essential for the project to function.
 All of the database interaction to the `SQL` server will be done through a python interface in order to go along with the other python components of the project.

+### Group members

+Aayisha A A
+Abhai Kollara Dilip
+Abin Simon